-Remanso, on the Poetic Waltzes of Granados, first staged in New York by the American Ballet Theater in November 1997, received the greatest praise from the specialist critics.
+Remanso, premiered in New York by the American Ballet Theater on November 1997, received mayor praise by the critics.
 Expressive strength, geometric lines, dynamic use of space and forms, were some of the remarks on the work by Duato.
-On the basis of that first version, the choreographer lengthened the work for Compañía Nacional de Danza, choreographing three of the most beautiful popular dances by the composer on this occasion to create this Remansos.
+On the basis of that first version, the choreographer extended the piece for Compañía Nacional de Danza, choreographing three of the most beautiful popular dances by the composer on this occasion to create this Remansos.

 - World premiere: American Ballet Theater, at City Center, New York (USA), November 5th 1997

-- Premiere by CND: Compañía Nacional de Danza at Teatro de Madrid, Madrid (Spain), June 5th 1998.
+- Premiere by Compañía Nacional de Danza : at Teatro de Madrid, Madrid (Spain), June 5th 1998

 Lighting Design:Nicolás Fischtel (A.A.I.), after the original design by Nacho Duato and Brad Fields